 Before implementing policies that may affect off-duty conduct, you need to review state and federal laws.
-Some states have laws that protect broad categories of off-duty conduct, or require that an employer demonstrate a connection between the employee's engagement in an activity and the employer's business before allowing adverse action against the employee for engaging in that conduct.
+Some states have laws that protect broad categories of off-duty conduct, or require that an employer demonstrate a connection between the employee's participation in an activity and the employer's business before allowing adverse action against the employee for engaging in that conduct.

-For example, in Colorado, it is illegal for an employer to terminate an employee because that employee engaged in any lawful activity off premises during nonworking hours unless the restriction: 1) relates to a bona fide occupational requirement or is reasonably and rationally related to the employee's employment activities and responsibilities; or 2) is necessary to avoid or prevent the appearance of a conflict of interest with any of the employee's responsibilities to the employer.
+For example, in Colorado, it is illegal for an employer to terminate an employee because that employee engaged in any lawful activity off premises during nonworking hours unless the Copyright © 2025 Fisher Phillips LLP.
+All Rights Reserved. employee engaged in any lawrul activity on premises during nonworking nours ancess the restriction: 1) relates to a bona fide occupational requirement or is reasonably and rationally related to the employee's employment activities and responsibilities; or 2) is necessary to avoid or prevent the appearance of a conflict of interest with any of the employee's responsibilities to the employer.

 In Montana, employers are prohibited from refusing to hire job applicants or disciplining or discharging an employee for using "lawful consumable products" (such as tobacco or alcohol) if the products are used away from the employer's premises outside of work hours, with certain exceptions for bona fide occupational requirements or a conflict of interest, similar to those covered by Colorado's law.

 In total, 31 states have some sort of off-duty conduct law.
 You need to tailor your monitoring practices to comply with these state laws.

 Certain off-duty employee conduct, such as social media posts, may also be protected under federal laws.
-As many employers have learned the hard way, the National Labor Relations Board (NLRB) may restrict an employer's right to terminate an employee for posting disparaging comments on social media.
+As many employers have learned the hard way, the National Labor Relations Board (NLRB) restricts an employer's right to terminate an employee for posting disparaging comments on social media.
 You can also violate NLRB rules by maintaining overbroad social media policies if they prevent employees from discussing their wages or other conditions of employment.